 Charging and Range

 The e-Soul also will also have DC fast charging capability which will top up the battery in a short time.
-To gain 80% battery on a rapid charger you should expect it to take around and hour and on a standard wall box home charger it will take just over 9 hours to charge from flat to full.
+To gain 80% battery on a rapid charger you should expect it to take around an hour and on a standard wall box home charger it will take just over 9 hours to charge from flat to full.

 The 2020 e-Soul is revamped with a sporty looking new exterior which still stays loyal to its boxy roots.
-It has a unique updated style (but only for the electric version) that provides the new model with a flair of its own.
+It has a unique updated style (but only for the electric version) that provides the e-Soul with a flair of its own.
 The distinctive design features include restyled front and rear bumpers, new styled LED headlights and 17-inch alloy wheels.
 Not forgetting the new bold colours the car comes in.
+Delicious!

 This new e-Soul is built with plenty of gadgets and tech.
 Some of the features that will be available include 10.5 inch colour touchscreen with rear view monitor and parking guidance.
 The car has a 6-speaker audio system with the ability to connect your phone to the Apple Car Play and Android Auto, it also has wireless Bluetooth connectivity with voice recognition.
 It’s also equipped with Kia’s “Drive Wise” which includes assistance technology helping you have a safer drive on the road, assistance includes lane departure, forward collision and driver attention warnings.